Husband of deceased Jan. 6 rioter Ashli Babbitt files wrongful death suit against government

 The suit alleges that Capitol Police Lt.
 Michael Byrd was negligent when he fired at Babbitt, a supporter of former President Trump.

 “The facts speak truth.
 Ashli was ambushed when she was shot by Lt.
-Byrd,” the attorneys wrote, arguing that Babbitt traveled to Washington, D.C., only to attend Trump’s rally.
+Byrd,” the attorneys wrote, arguing that she traveled to Washington, D.C., only to attend Trump’s rally.

 “Ashli did not go to Washington as part of a group or for any unlawful or nefarious purpose,” they wrote, claiming Babbitt, an Air Force veteran, “posed no threat to the safety of anyone.”